Oral Health Articles

 Periodontal disease and decay are both caused by bacterial plaque.
 Plaque is a colorless film, which sticks to your teeth at the gumline.
 Plaque constantly forms on your teeth.
 By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.

-If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at 732-545-8111.
+If you have any pain while brushing or have any questions about how to brush properly, please be sure to call the office at Advanced Dental Arts Phone Number 732-545-8111.

 The next issue is to choose a good toothpaste.
 In general any toothpaste that contains Fluoride will do the job, unless you have a special need that is determined by your dentist.
 Two of the best brands of toothpastes are Colgate Total and Crest Multicare.

 The first rule of brushing is to start from a specific location and work your way to the opposite side and all the way through the whole mouth so that you end where you started.
 This way you won’t miss any area.
-Also usually a pea size of tooth paste is enough.
-A good brushing should at lease take 2 minutes and ideally around 4 minutes.
+Also usually a pea size of toothpaste is enough.
+A good brushing should take at least 2 minutes and ideally around 4 minutes.

 There are many different techniques for brushing your teeth but one of the most popular ones is described here: